ainabjerke/adventure_trails_hikes/README.md

 URL: https://admirable-blini-f285b3.netlify.app/

 You can now play around on the website.
-Viewing blog posts and searching for a specific posts.
+Viewing different hike destinations, read more about travel information.
+The website has also an about section letting the user know more about the conmpany and the website also has an contact page.

 ### How to start the project locally